Figueiredomth/case_ecommerce_backend/README.md

 - Users: Register, login, logout
 - Profile management: edit login and password or view the account information
 - Products: Add, update, and delete products (admin only), List products for customers
-- Cart: Add and view items from the cart
+- Cart: Add and clear items from the cart
 - Orders: Create user orders

 ### Main Endpoints